sarabenali88/IoT/docs/journal.md

 asking for help, and then I looked up some pictures with my teacher and I ended up being able to turn the LCD-screen on using my WeMos.
 Then, it was time to print "Hello World" on the LCD-screen.
 I picked my board and port in Arduino and something went wrong again.
 I kept getting this error: "A fatal esptool.py error occurred: Write timeout".
-I didn't know how to fix this at first, I switched from LCD-screen with a classmate, and it ended up working on her laptop.
+I didn't know how to fix this at first, I switched from LCD-screen with Seyma (my classmate), and it ended up working on her laptop.
 For some reason, three ports were available, COM5, COM6, and COM7.
 I was using COM7 at first, normally I use COM5, so I changed the port to COM5, and it ended up working.
 This is how it ended up looking:
 ![step1-LCD](assets/Step1_lcd.jpg)